felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ## Special Ref Codes and Other Options

-This section allows your to customise several miscellaneous options:
+This section allows you to customise several miscellaneous options:

 - The service type ref code associated to Uber Eats orders.
 - The payment type and ref code associated with Uber Eats orders.